 This study explored some design principles of MPLS over OTN architectures employing wavelength switching and targeted to a nationwide coverage.
 We used the ILP optimization combined with a cost model to dimension the network with the minimal resource usage and configuration cost.
-We have presented two approaches to the MPLS over OTN design and investigated various options for the survivability implementation.
+The obtained results are based on a cost model with actual technology pricing and representative traffic matrices.